-(a) An operator of a transmission pipeline system or a type A gathering pipeline system as defined in 49 C.F.R Part 192 shall file an incident report on a current U.S. DOT Form PHMSA F 7100.2 with the

-- agencies listed in rule 4910 as soon as possible after the discovery of an incident, but not later than 30 days after discovery.
-IEff.
-11/30/20081 - (b) After filing an incident report pursuant to paragraph (a) of this rule, an operator shall file a supplemental report with the agencies listed in rule 4910 if the operator obtains additional, relevant information.
-The operator shall file the supplemental report as soon as possible, but not more than 60 days after obtaining the additional information.
-The supplemental report shall reference the original report by date and subject. - (c) An operator of a transmission pipeline system or a regulated gathering pipeline system as defined in 49 C.F.R Part 192 shall file an annual report for intrastate pipeline on a current U.S. DOT Form PHMSA 7100.2-1 with the agencies listed in rule 4910.
-This report shall be filed annually by March 15 for the preceding calendar year.
-[Eff.
-11/30/2008]
+- (a) An operator of a transmission pipeline system or an OPS regulated type A or type B gathering pipeline segment as defined in 49 C.F.R.
+Part 192 must submit OPS Form PHMSA F 7100.2 Transmission and Gathering system: Incident Report in the manner required by rule 4910 as soon as possible after the detection of an incident, but not later than 30 days after detection. - (b) After submitting an incident report pursuant to paragraph (a) of this rule, an operator must submit a supplemental report in the manner required by rule 4910 if the operator obtains additional, relevant information.
+The operator shall submit the supplemental report as soon as possible, but not more than 60 days after obtaining the additional information.
+The supplemental report shall reference the original report by date and subject. - (c) An operator of a transmission pipeline system or an OPS regulated type A or type B gathering pipeline segment(s) as defined in 49 C.F.R.
+Part 192 must submit OPS Form PHMSA F 7100.2.1Transmission and Gathering system: Annual Report information in the manner required by rule 4910.
+This report shall be submitted annually by March 15 for the preceding calendar